 The 2023 eduWeb Summit offers a fresh approach to our attendees (marketing, admissions, advancement, IT, digital, and web team leaders and doers) that focuses on connection and collaboration.
 From market research with previous Summit attendees, we know that you look for events like ours not only for professional development but especially for the opportunity to meet new peers, huddle with colleagues after sessions to compare notes, and explore the landscape of partner resources.

-So, rather than the traditional fishing expedition that is the “call for proposals” approach, we have curated a faculty of thought-leaders and industry standouts to focus on the key problems that our community faces.
+So, rather than the traditional fishing expedition that is the “call for proposals” approach, we have curated a group of track experts composed of thought-leaders and industry standouts to focus on the key problems that our community faces.

 Top issues included: